 The "extinguishment doctrine" held that the transaction was not a sale or exchange, because when cancelled the right disappears or is extinguished, rather than being "sold" by the holder to the obligee.
-Commissioner v.
+Osenbach v.
+Commissioner, 198 F.2d 235 (4th Cir.
+1952) (corporate liquidation in which shareholder received loans, mortgages, etc., was closed transaction; later gain from collections was ordinary income); Commissioner v.
 Starr Bros., 204 F.2d 673 (2d Cir.
-1953) (payment received by retail distributor from manufacturer for waiver of contract provision prohibiting manufacturer from selling to taxpayer's competitors held ordinary income); General Artists Corp. v.
+1953) (payment received by retail distributor from manufacturer for waiver of contract provision prohibiting manufacturer from selling to taxpayer's competitors held ordinary income); General

+Artists Corp. v.
 Commissioner, 205 F.2d 360 (2d Cir.
 1953) (payments received by booking agent for canceling exclusive arrangement with Frank Sinatra held ordinary income); Commissioner v.
 Pittston Co., 252 F.2d 344 (2d Cir.
 1958) (taxpayer loaned \$250,000 to developer of coal properties; developer agreed to sell taxpayer all coal produced at properties for 10 years at a discount; two years later, after the loan was repaid, developer paid taxpayer \$500,000 to cancel the discount right; following Starr and General Artists, cancellation of right held not a sale or exchange).